 A9.
-PUSH OVER WITH 360° PIROUETTE - UPWIND/UPWIND

-Model aircraft flies straight and level for 10m minimum and then enters a $90^{\circ}$ vertical ascent.
-When model aircraft comes to a stop, model aircraft performs a $\frac{1}{4}$ pushed flip to upright position and stops.
-Model aircraft then executes a slow [4 sec minimum] $360^{\circ}$ pirouette in either direction and stops.
-Model aircraft then performs a $\frac{1}{4}$ pushed flip to vertical (nose down) position followed by vertical descent and $\frac{1}{4}$ inside loop back to the same altitude and heading as at start of the manoeuvre.
+PUSH OVER WITH 360° PIROUETTE - UPWIND/UPWIND Model aircraft flies straight and level for 10m minimum and then enters a 90° vertical ascent.
+When model aircraft comes to a stop, model aircraft performs a 1⁄4 pushed flip to upright position and stops.
+Model aircraft then executes a slow [4 sec minimum] 360° pirouette in either direction and stops.
+Model aircraft then performs a 1⁄4 pushed flip to vertical (nose down) position followed by vertical descent and 1⁄4 inside loop back to the same altitude and heading as at start of the manoeuvre.
 Flying straight and level for 10m minimum completes manoeuvre.

-1. Pirouette was not 360° or 4 seconds duration.
+Points will also be subtracted for the following reasons: 1.
+Pirouette was not 360° or 4 seconds duration.